mysticaltofu/DH150-NATALIEMAZMANIAN/README.md

 ### Overall Evalation of The Museum of Jurassic Technology Website:
 The archaic aesthetic of the website and poor color accessibility contributes to an overall feeling of ... dustiness.
 The website evokes a mood of mysticism, as well as a lack of technological advancement.
 Overall, many heuristics of user interface design were overlooked.
 Although the website offers valuable information, it could be conveyed in a much more human-centered way.
+The following chart separately analyzes each heuristic, along with a severity rating from 1-3 (1 = aesthetic problem only, 2 = minor usability problem, 3 = major usability problem: important to fix/top priority).

 Heuristics | Evaluations